tonycoz/p5-Promise-ES6/README.md

 [this one](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Guide/Using_promises).

 [Promise::XS](https://metacpan.org/pod/Promise::XS) is a lot like this library but implemented mostly in XS for speed.
-It derives from [AnyEvent::XSPromises](https://metacpan.org/pod/AnyEvent::XSPromises).
+I refactored it from [AnyEvent::XSPromises](https://metacpan.org/pod/AnyEvent::XSPromises).

 [Promises](https://metacpan.org/pod/Promises) is another pure-Perl Promise implementation.

 [Future](https://metacpan.org/pod/Future) fills a role similar to that of promises.
+Much of the IO::Async ecosystem assumes (or strongly encourages) its use.

 CPAN contains a number of other modules that implement promises.
 I think mine are the nicest :), but YMMV.
 Enjoy!